 If you don’t use Mail, iCal, or the other pre-sets to manage your data, you can set up new rules to collect information from different areas or programs of your choosing.
 However, I found my choices to be limited.
 I use Yojimbo, for instance, to capture notes throughout the day, but I was unable to configure Inbox to automatically collect Yojimbo notes.
 Presumbaly, it’s because Inbox doesn’t know what to do with the SQL database where the Yojimbo notes are stored.
 That’s a shame — I think more people might take the plunge and try the auto-collect idea if more types of data could be included.

 It appears that the only real flexibility I have is to choose a file location of my choice where Inbox should collect stored text documents or files.
 Yet I can’t really imagine getting any use out of collecting text files or documents.
 I simply don’t store relevant information in stand-alone text documents or files (relevant to my task management process, that is).
 This limits the usefulness of the auto-collection process for me (particularly because I don’t use iCal either).

 Still, it’s an intriguing idea.
 I think there is a bright future for this kind of application: the meta-program that aggregates data and then allows you to process (file, tag, refine, categorize, etc.) a lot of information from many different sources on your Mac in one place.
 I look forward to seeing how the developer refines these ideas in future versions of Midnight Inbox.

 Footnote: you can choose to turn off the auto-collection feature altogether from the Preferences menu if you would rather manually enter your own data.

 5. How did the program ‘feel?’
 How ‘Mac-like’ is it?

-By the way, I better add that 'GTD' and 'Getting Things Done' are registered trademarks of David Allen & Co.
-I don't want to get sued.
+Yet again, I want to note that ‘GTD’ and ‘Getting Things Done’ remain registered trademarks of David Allen & Co.